 Before you post, consider if your words take into account the experiences of others.
 Before you tweet, consider your own place of privilege and what meaning your words can take.
 Before you upload, comment or share — vet your sources, verify your information.
 Be diligent, be purposeful and be mindful of others.

 We must seek out the voices of those different from ourselves and lift up those voices before our own.
 We must open ourselves up to uncomfortable discussions and two-way conversations.
 We must tread lightly with our friends and followers who may well be hurting in ways we cannot understand.
 To simply say “it’s going to be OK” is to dismiss the serious concerns of those who are under threat.

 Everyone processes differently, it’s OK to treat hard subjects with humour and satire — but we must also consider the intent behind our jokes, the privilege behind our words.
-It is not OK to dismiss, or be insensitive to the experiences of others.
+It is not OK to dismiss or be insensitive to the experiences of others.
 If someone comes to you and says, “your words have hurt me” how will you react?
-Equally important as deliberate consideration is gracious apology.
+Equally important as deliberate consideration is a gracious apology.

 One last word– standing out in my original one AM thoughts was the idea that change is uncomfortable.
 Dealing with the conflicting values of others is uncomfortable.
 This goes both ways, right and left.
 Even if an idea is presented respectfully, free of bigotry and insult — it might cause discomfort.
-Even so, these conversations are hugely important.
+Even so, these conversations are important.
 We must be willing to explain our views, not for the purpose of changing minds, but to educate and facilitate respectful cooperation.
 Lean into discomfort.
 Allow it to challenge you.